Algebraic Bethe Ansatz for the Open XXZ Spin Chain with Non-Diagonal Boundary Terms via $U_{\mathfrak{q}}\mathfrak{sl}_2$ Symmetry: Introduction

 The paper is divided into two parts.
-The first (Section~\ref{algset}), purely algebraic, introduces the objects and states the theorems we need to make a precise connection between $H_{\mathrm{n.d.}}$ and $H_{2b}$.
+The first (Section~\ref{algset}), purely algebraic, introduces the objects and states the theorems we need to make a precise connection between $H_{{\rm n.d.}}$ and $H_{2b}$.
 The second (Section~\ref{BAEsec}) is devoted to the diagonalisation of $H_{2b}$, first by implementing the ABA procedure for the simpler one-boundary Hamiltonian $H_b$ (Section~\ref{oneBA}) and then by extending it to the two-boundary Hamiltonian $H_{2b}$ (Section~\ref{twoBA}).
+We also discuss the completeness of the BAE in both cases.
 The main text is supplemented by three technical appendices, the first (Appendix~\ref{proof}) containing the proof of Theorem~\ref{thm}, the second (Appendix~\ref{genBAE}) carrying out ABA for the most general integrable $\Uq$-invariant highest-weight spin chain and the third (Appendix~\ref{otherBAE}) discussing an alternative form of BAE for $\Hnd$ also appearing in the literature.